Ronald Cameron British, 1930-2013

 His life-size female nude bronzes, their movement frozen in time, are arresting in their quality of workmanship, elegance, life-likeness and attraction.
 His superior craftsmanship in working with clay and wax, commanded great respect amongst his colleagues, the most notable was his collaboration with the artist David Mach.

-Ronald Cameron had a long and successful career in sculpture, receiving commissions in almost every medium, from life-size bronzes to miniatures in gold and silver.
+Cameron had a long and successful career in sculpture, receiving commissions in almost every medium, from life-size bronzes to miniatures in gold and silver.

-Ronald Cameron's early talent and interest in art was very wisely noted whilst at grammar school in Horsham, Sussex.
+His early talent and interest in art was very wisely noted whilst at grammar school in Horsham, Sussex.
 Whilst there, the school allowed him to forego many of the traditional school subjects, instead he spent many more hours drawing and painting in the art room.
-His major inspiration came from seeing the Rokeby Venus by Velasquez in the National Gallery in London and as a young teenager, he was stunned by the beauty of the painting.
+His major inspiration came from seeing the Rokeby Venus by Velasquez in the National Gallery in London and as a young teenager; he was stunned by the beauty of the painting.
 This inspiration lasted a lifetime as can be seen throughout his work over the years.

-In the formative years, when Henry Moore was the contemporary idol and had a very powerful influence of the on the sculpture, Ronald Cameron refused to be pulled in that direction.
+In the formative years, when Henry Moore was the contemporary idol and had a very powerful influence of the on the sculpture, Ronald refused to be pulled in that direction.
 He loved the traditional work, greatly admiring both Canova and Bernini.

-After two years with the Gordon Highlanders in Malaya as a national serviceman, Ronald Cameron spent ten years as a black and white line drawing artist with an advertising agency.
+After two years with the Gordon Highlanders in Malaya as a national serviceman, he spent ten years as a black and white line drawing artist with an advertising agency.
 During those years in his spare time he undertook different sculpture work and by 1963 he became a full-time professional sculptor.

-Ronald Cameron exhibited widely, notably in London at the Bruton Street Gallery, and the Alwin Davis Gallery, where his work was showed together with sculptures by Henry Moore, Elisabeth Frink, Lynn Chadwick and Barbara Hepworth amongst others.
+Cameron exhibited widely, notably in London at the Bruton Street Gallery, and the Alwin Davis Gallery, where his work was showed together with sculptures by Henry Moore, Elisabeth Frink, Lynn Chadwick and Barbara Hepworth amongst others.